 Aside from her eight Brit Awards, she has earned four Grammy Awards and an MTV Video Music Award.
 In 2002, Lennox received a Billboard Century Award; the highest honor from Billboard Magazine.
 In 2004, she won both the Golden Globe and the Academy Award for Best Original Song for Into The West, written for The Lord Of The Rings: The Return Of The King.

-She only seems to release one album every eight years (so we have to wait until 2022?), the lush Nostalgia (2014), is another of her smart dips into the Great American Songbook.
+She only seems to release one album every decade (so we have to wait until 2024?).
+Her last one, the lush Nostalgia (2014), is another of her smart dips into the Great American Songbook.